 People telling you this myth may have tested federated services and decided that federation is just bad: outdated software, no regular updates, many bugs, hard to use, bad user experience.
 We think it depends.

-There is actually a very good example for federated services with usability in mind: Mastodon.
-There are regular updates, it’s easy to use, more and more people like and use it every day.
-It looks modern, it feels modern and you don’t need additional software when using your web browser.
-For instance, in order to register for Mastodon you can choose any server (instance), enter your credentials and sign up.
+There is an excellent example of federated services with usability in mind: Mastodon.
+There are regular updates, and it’s easy to use.
+More and more people like and use it every day.
+It looks modern, it feels modern, and you don’t need additional software when using your web browser.
+For instance, to register for Mastodon, you can choose any server (instance), enter your credentials, and sign up.
 That’s it.

 What’s wrong here?
 While some messaging services like WhatsApp use customized XMPP and are very popular, many leisure projects emerged on GitHub and other repository hosting platforms over the years.
 Sometimes these projects consist of half-baked and buggy code with no updates for months.
-The biggest problem in this example is that XMPP itself is somewhat standardized but there are dozens of so-called XEPs which introduce new features.
-Most messengers support basic XMPP but the implementation of XEPs is arbitrary.
-This leads to a handful of messengers left if you want to use certain features.
+The biggest problem in this example is that XMPP itself is somewhat standardized, but dozens of so-called XEPs introduce new features.
+Most messengers support basic XMPP, but the implementation of XEPs is arbitrary.
+Missing support for certain XEPs leads to a handful of messengers left if you want to use some features.
 This subset of messengers may not contain any messengers which run on your cellphone’s operating system.

-So, finding an appropriate messenger for your operating system which also supports all features you want to use requires research and time.
+Finding an appropriate messenger for your operating system that supports all features you want to use requires research and time.
 But that’s not all.
 You have to find a server!
-Yes, there are websites that list XMPP servers.
+Yes, some websites list XMPP servers.
 Yes, some clients even suggest servers.
 Yes, there are blogs around telling you which server you should use.
 But there are these XEPs again!
 Servers also have to support XEPs.
 You not only have to look for the “right” client but for the “right” server, too.
-(And many of these XEPs are “experimental proposals” or “drafts”, not standards!)
-Then, strong advocates of the XMPP community come up with dozens of guides to tell you how you have to use XMPP.
-Finally, you found a server, registered and the next update of the server or client makes chatting impossible for days due to protocol issues.
+(And many of these XEPs are “experimental proposals” or “drafts,” not standards!)
+Strong advocates of the XMPP community then come up with dozens of guides to tell you how you have to use XMPP.
+Finally, you found a server, registered, and the next update of the server or client makes chatting impossible for days due to protocol issues.

-Frankly speaking, nobody can seriously call this “user-friendly” and this is only the tip of the iceberg.
-No one wants to read dozens of articles, guides and learn about network protocols only to be able to send a message.
-You can spend hours to configure your XMPP setup only to realize that feature x is not yet implemented.
-(XMPP has more downsides which we won’t discuss in this article.)
+You can’t call this “user-friendly,” and this is only the tip of the iceberg.
+No one wants to read dozens of articles, guides, and learn about network protocols only to be able to send a message.
+You can spend hours configuring your XMPP setup only to realize that feature XYZ is not yet implemented.
+(XMPP has more downsides that we don’t discuss in this article.)